jju/bike/220917-jimhornergrandprix2022.md

-My second race of the [[2211121613-cyclocross-season|2022 cyclocross season]] was presented by the Juventus Cycling Club at  the Argyll Velodrome.
+My second race of the [2022 cyclocross season](2211121613-cyclocross-season.md) was presented by the Juventus Cycling Club at  the Argyll Velodrome.
 Not in the velodrome itself, but the park surrounding it.
 When I was looking at the map in the preceding days I wasn't sure where the ups and downs and how it would work as a course.
 There was a toboggan hill.
 Were we going to have to up that?
 Down it?

 On the morning of the race I got there early enough for my preride to get a sense of things, but it was still very confusing what was going on between the tape, especially in a bunch of the back and forths.[^1] It was better in the race itself.